IP address

-The IP address space is managed globally by the Internet Assigned Numbers Authority (IANA), and by five regional Internet registries (RIRs) responsible in their designated territories for assignment to local Internet registries, such as Internet service providers (ISPs), and other end users.
-IPv4 addresses were distributed by IANA to the RIRs in blocks of approximately 16.8 million addresses each, but have been exhausted at the IANA level since 2011.
-Only one of the RIRs still has a supply for local assignments in Africa.
-Some IPv4 addresses are reserved for private networks and are not globally unique.
+The IP address space is managed globally by the Internet Assigned Numbers Authority (IANA) and the five regional Internet registries (RIRs).
+IANA assigns blocks of IP addresses to the RIRs, which are responsible for distributing them to local Internet registries in their region such as internet service providers (ISPs) and large institutions.
+Some addresses are reserved for private networks and are not globally unique.

-Network administrators assign an IP address to each device connected to a network.
+Within a network, the network administrator assigns an IP address to each device.
 Such assignments may be on a static (fixed or permanent) or dynamic basis, depending on network practices and software features.
+Some jurisdictions consider IP addresses to be personal data.

 Function

-An IP address serves two principal functions: it identifies the host, or more specifically its network interface, and it provides the location of the host in the network, and thus the capability of establishing a path to that host.
+An IP address serves two principal functions: it identifies the host, or more specifically, its network interface, and it provides the location of the host in the network, and thus, the capability of establishing a path to that host.
 Its role has been characterized as follows: "A name indicates what we seek.
 An address indicates where it is.
 A route indicates how to get there."
 The header of each IP packet contains the IP address of the sending host and that of the destination host.